SkylineCommunications/dataminer-docs/user-guide/Reference/Skyline_DataMiner_Folder/More_information_on_certain_files_and_folders/PortLog_txt.md

 > [!NOTE]
 > This is only applicable for (smart) serial connections.
 >
-> This file is normally not present in the DataMiner system by itself.
-You need to create the PortLog.txt file yourself and add it to the above location!
+> This file is normally not present in the DataMiner system.
+You need to create the PortLog.txt file and add it to the above location!
 This is for debugging purposes only.
-After debugging it is recommended to remove the file to prevent any issues and crashes during normal use of the element.
+After debugging, it is recommended to remove the file to prevent any issues and crashes during normal use of the system.
 >
 > To have additional logging for HTTP connections, you can enable WinHTTP logging (see <https://docs.microsoft.com/en-us/windows/win32/wsdapi/capturing-winhttp-logs>).
 However, this requires a restart to enable or disable the logging.